xonsh/amalgamate/README.rst

 ==========
 amalgamate
 ==========
-A package-based, source code amalgamater for collapseing Python packages into a single module.
+A package-based, source code amalgamater for collapsing Python packages into a single module.

 The amalgamate utility enables the possibility of speeding up startup time for